tus/tus-resumable-upload-protocol/protocol.md

 carefully validate metadata values or sanitize them before using them as header values to avoid header smuggling.

-Clients and servers SHOULD implement the metadata key ``filetype`` with the value containing the actual ``Content-Type`` of the Upload (because the ``Content-Type`` header is formally required to be set to ``application/offset+octet-stream`` for [Creation with Upload](#creation-with-upload)).

-Clients and servers MAY support additional well known metadata keys:

-* ``filename`` for a common file name

-The specific metadata keys documented herein are reserved for the respective use and MUST NOT be used for other purposes.
+Servers and Clients SHOULD use the metadata key `filename` to communicate the file name of the uploaded data, if such a name is available.
+The metadata key `filetype` SHOULD be used communicate the [media type](https://www.iana.org/assignments/media-types/media-types.xhtml) of the uploaded data.
+These metadata keys SHOULD not be used for any other purposes as described here.

 ##### [Content-Encoding](https://httpwg.org/specs/rfc7231.html#header.content-encoding)